jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
-  <p>Like I said, there's nothing we can do to stop this fork.
+  <p>Listen.
+Like I said before, there's nothing we can do to stop this fork.
 Theres 25 billion dollars in the hack, and there's only 4 billion L1 assets locked in the bridge.
 Most of that 4 billion is safe.
-It's just the portion in these pools that is at risk.
+There's nothing we can do about the assets in these pools.
 This fork is happening.
 If I were a liquidity provider, I would exit these pools as quickly as possible.</p>
 </div>

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Even if they want to get out, it's gonna be hard to get the transactions through.
 There’s going to be a frenzy of activity when we turn on the sequencers.
 The congestion will be insane.
-The sharks are gonna take out massive loans to drain the pools.
-Those pools will be empty in minutes.
+The sharks will take loans just to to drain these pools.
+They'll be empty in minutes.
 I have half a mind to drain 'em myself, if <i>someone's</i> gonna exploit this anyway, might as well be us.</p>
 </div>

 <div class="dialogue left">